NYC Medical Requirements for New School Entrants

 10) Where do I send the completed forms?

-or hand-deliver them at your IPS location.
+You may also hand-deliver them at school.
 However, you do not need to send us the original hard copies of the forms.
 We recommend that you keep those for your records.

-NYC Department of Health and Mental Hygiene Medical Requirements for School Entrants
+NYC Department of Health and Mental Hygiene Medical Requirements for School Entrance

 All students entering a New York City School must provide a complete physical examination and all required immunizations:

 1).
-Physical examinations and screenings.
-All children shall receive a complete, age-appropriate medical examination, including but not limited to:
+Physical examinations and screenings: All children shall receive a complete, age-appropriate medical examination.
+For children 2 years and older, an annual exam is required, including but not limited to: